Cosmic voids evolution in modified gravity via hydrodynamics: The hydrodynamical approach

 The non-linear hydrodynamical equation, eq.~\eqref{eq:delta_nl_GR_rewrite} in GR and eq.~\eqref{eq:delta_nl_MG_rewrite} in MG, is valid for any spherically symmetric matter density profile.
 Additionally, we specify that the initial void density profile is an inverse top-hat~\cite{Moretti:2025gbp}, defined as

 where $t_{\rm in}$ denotes the initial time, ${r}_{\rm in}=a_{\rm in}|\mathbf{x}|$, $\delta_{\rm v,in}<0$ is the initial void depth, and $r_{\rm v,in}$ is the initial void radius.
 Imposing eq.~\eqref{Eq:initial_top_hat_delta} ensures that the top-hat structure is preserved at later times.
-This holds because all points with $r_{\rm in}<r_{\rm v,in}$ start from identical initial conditions (ICs) and, because the evolution equations are local, they satisfy the same evolution equation, thus implying identical solutions up to shell-crossing.
+This holds because all points with $r_{\rm in}<r_{\rm v,in}$ start from identical ICs and, because the evolution equations are local, they satisfy the same evolution equation, thus implying identical solutions up to shell-crossing.
 In GR, this is because the only spatial dependence in eq.~\eqref{eq:delta_nl_GR_rewrite} enters parametrically through the initial profile.
 In MG, the same conclusion holds because the only difference in eq.~\eqref{eq:delta_nl_MG_rewrite} with respect to GR enters through the non-linear gravitational potential, which in principle could introduce an explicit dependence on the void scale, but for the models considered in this work, it depends only on $a$ and $\delta_{\rm E}$.
 Possible extensions in which the potentials acquire an explicit radial dependence are beyond the scope of this work.
 The same reasoning applies to linear equations, i.e., eqs.~\eqref{eq:delta_lin_GR_rewrite} and~\eqref{eq:delta_lin_MG_rewrite}.

 In practice, we solve the evolution equations for a generic (representative) point inside the void.
-We integrate eqs.~\eqref{eq:delta_nl_MG_rewrite} and~\eqref{eq:delta_lin_MG_rewrite}, which are second order ordinary differential equations and therefore require two initial conditions.
+We integrate eqs.~\eqref{eq:delta_nl_MG_rewrite} and~\eqref{eq:delta_lin_MG_rewrite}, which are second order ordinary differential equations and therefore require two ICs.
 We start the integration at $a_{\rm in}= 10^{-7}$ during matter domination, when MG effects are negligible, and the dynamics is reduced to GR.
+Since radiation is neglected in our setup, this corresponds to an idealized early-time EdS regime.
+This choice is not intended to be physically realistic, but is introduced only to fix the ICs; our late-time results are insensitive to this assumption (see appendix~B of~\cite{Moretti:2025gbp}).
 We adopt two early time assumptions: perturbations are in the linear regime, so that $\delta_{\rm E}=\delta_{\rm L}$, and the decaying mode is neglected.
 These imply

 The value of $\delta_{\rm v,in}$ is fixed a posteriori by imposing a late time condition on the non-linear density contrast, for instance $\delta_{\rm E}(z=0)=-0.5$, and determining $\delta_{\rm v,in}$ through a shooting procedure.
 Extended discussions, numerical details, and tests of the impact of the choice of $a_{\rm in}$ and the adopted ICs are presented in~\cite{Moretti:2025gbp}.